 C. The executive committee may not delegate to a subcommittee or the chair the following:

-A. All members of a department as defined in 5.10. and 5.20. and those members of the academic staff who have been invited to participate in the annual preference balloting, shall be given the opportunity to express their preference for chair each year by secret ballot, and all ballots shall be transmitted by the departmental chair to the dean.
+A. All members of a department as defined in 5.10. and 5.20. and those members of the academic staff and university staff who have been invited to participate in the annual preference balloting, shall be given the opportunity to express their preference for chair each year by secret ballot, and all ballots shall be transmitted by the departmental chair to the dean.
 The department may by annual vote authorize a committee to count the votes before the ballots are transmitted to the dean.
 A voting member of the departmental faculty who is on leave is eligible to participate in the balloting, but not by proxy.

 B. If the dean does not wish to appoint the faculty member who received at least a plurality for chair, the dean – after consulting the department, the chancellor, provost, and the University Committee, and with approval of the provost after they consider the recommendations of the University Committee – may appoint a chair from among the tenured members of the department, or may appoint a tenured member of the faculty who is not a member of the department.
 In exceptional cases, following consultation with the department, the chancellor, provost, and the University Committee, and with approval of the provost after they consider the recommendations of the University Committee, the dean may appoint an assistant professor.
 The dean shall discuss the reasons for their action with the department, the University Committee, and the provost.

 C. If the chair is an assistant professor, or not a member of the department, ad hoc arrangements shall be made in consultation with the dean, the provost, and the University Committee for the operation of the executive committee.